-(1) The Office of Energy shall review the notice of intent (NOI) and any comments and recommendations received by the final date for submission of comments specified in the public notice described in OAR 345-015-0110.
-The Office shall provide copies of any written comments or recommendations to the applicant.
+(1) The Office of Energy shall review the notice of intent (NOI) and the comments and recommendations received by the final date for submission of comments specified in the public notice described in OAR 345-015-0110 and in the memorandum described in OAR

+345-015-0120.
+The Office shall send copies of any written comments or recommendations to the applicant.